 A data consumer is a distributed Kinesis application or AWS service retrieving data from all shards in a stream as it is generated.
 Most data consumers are retrieving the most recent data in a shard, enabling real-time analytics or handling of data.

 A data stream is a logical grouping of shards.
 There are no bounds on the number of shards within a data stream (request a limit increase if you need more).
-A data stream will retain data for 24 hours, or up to 7 days when extended retention is enabled.
+A data stream will retain data for 24 hours by default, or optionally up to 365 days.

 A shard is the base throughput unit of an Amazon Kinesis data stream.